-The purpose of doing this is purely to introduce a new part IIIA which will deal with the delimitation of constituencies and wards.
+The purpose of doing this is purely to introduce a new part IIIA which will deal with delimitation of constituencies and wards.

-We are tidying up the Act because the new provision, Section 24 (B) is what is Section 36 in the Old Bill.
-It falls under part V of the Bill in savings and transitional provisions.
-We are saying it should be moved from here so that it falls under its own separate part and we are able to move with its implementation under a new section which is properly titled as delimitation of electoral units.
+We are tidying up the Act because the new provision, Section 24 (B) is Section 36 in the old Bill.
+It falls under Part V of the Bill in saving and transitional provisions.
+We are saying it should be moved from here so that it falls under its own separate part and we are able to move with its implementation under a new section which is properly titled as "Delimitation of Electoral Units."

 Hon.
-Temporary Speaker (Hon.
+Temporary Chairlady (Hon.
 (Dr) Rachael Nyamai): Hon.
 Oundo.

 Hon.
 Oundo: Hon.
 Temporary Chairlady, I want my colleague Hon.
-Murugara and the Chairperson to expound subclause 10 which is as follows:
+Murugara and the Chairperson to expound subclause 10 which reads as follows: